 Burnie Coastal Pathway

 The Burnie Coastal pathway started back in 2009 with 5km shared cycling and walking pathway from Emu River to Cooee Creek including the new Burnie Boardwalk.
-In 2010 Council's from Wynyard to Latrobe came together and developed the Northwest Coastal Pathway Plan committing to a shared vision of linking our the towns across the coast.
-Below are some of the major activites that Burnie have contributed to this vision over the past 13 years.
+In 2010 Council's from Wynyard to Latrobe came together and developed the Northwest Coastal Pathway Plan committing to a shared vision of linking our towns across the coast.
+Below are some of the major activities and pathway sections that Burnie have contributed toward this vision over the past 14 years.

 Timeline

-Nov: Penguin fencing is being installed by Shaw Contracting between Cam river and Cooee Point
+Nov: Penguin fencing commences between Cam river and Cooee Point.

-Sep: Shaw Contracting commenced work on Cooee to Wynyard sections.
+Sep: Shaw Contracting commenced work on Cooee to Wynyard sections starting with vegetation and rail line removal.

 Jul: Tender awarded to Shaw Contracting